programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 Markdown is a way of formatting your writing for reading on the web: it's a set of easy-to-remember symbols that show where text formatting should be added (e.g. a # in front of text means to format it as a heading, while a * in front of text means to format it as a bulleted list item).
 For Jekyll in particular, Markdown means you can write webpages and blog posts in a way that's comfortable to authors (e.g. no need to look up/add in HTML tags while trying to write an essay), but have that writing show up formatted nicely on the web (i.e. a text-to-HTML convertor).

 We won't cover Markdown in this lesson; if you're not familiar with it, for now you can just create posts and pages with no formatting (i.e. no bold/italic, no headers, no bulleted lists).
 But these are easy to learn how to add: there's a handy markdown [reference](http://kramdown.gettalong.org/quickref.html), as well as [a Programming Historian lesson by Sarah Simpkin on the hows and whys of writing with Markdown](http://programminghistorian.org/lessons/getting-started-with-markdown).
+Check out these links if you'd like to format text (italics, bold, headings, bullet/numbered lists) or add hyperlinks or embedded images and other files.

 Make sure any Markdown cheatsheets you look at are for the "[kramdown](http://kramdown.gettalong.org/quickref.html)" flavor of Markdown, which is what GitHub Pages (where we'll be hosting our website) supports. (*There are [various "flavors" of Markdown](https://github.com/jgm/CommonMark/wiki/Markdown-Flavors) that have subtle differences in what various symbols do, but for the most part frequently used symbols like those that create heading formatting are the same—so you're actually probably okay using a markdown cheatsheet that doesn't specify it's kramdown, but if you're getting errors on your site using symbols that aren't included in kramdown might be why*).

 You might be interested in "markdown editor" software such as [Typora](http://www.typora.io/) (OS X and Windows; free during current beta period), which will let you use popular keyboard shortcuts to write Markdown (e.g. highlight text and press command-B to make it bold) and/or type in Markdown but have it show as it will look on the web (see headings styled like headings, instead of like normal text with a # in front of them).